 - The final step is the removal of the tenant.
 The landlord has to do this with the assistance of law enforcement.

-The amount of time required for each step differs by your state of residency, but the process is similar.
+The time required for each step differs by state of residency, but the process is similar.
 If the landlord rushes or takes the matter into their own hands (such as locking out a tenant or removing a tenant’s personal belongings), then it is an illegal eviction.

 What to Do If You’re Illegally Evicted